notifee/documentation/docs/react-native/docs/integrations/fcm.md

 - `onMessage`: Handles FCM messages when the application is alive/in the foreground.
 - `setBackgroundMessageHandler`: Handles FCM messages when the app is in a killed state.

+Both expect an async message handling function as an argument.

 For the purpose of this guide, we'll set both subscribers up to trigger the same function when called so we don't have to worry about the applications state: